vpicouet/spectro-imager-etc/README.md

 ## Outputs

 ### SNR visualization
 The SNR plot is crafted to offer a straightforward depiction of noise budgets concerning various variables that can be fine-tuned or mitigated to enhance instrument sensitivity.
 In the top panel, the noise from distinct sources (Signal, Dark, Sky, CIC, RN) is presented in electrons per pixel.
 The middle panel provides the average electron-per-pixel value for each component (pre-stacking).
-The last plot outlines the relative fractions of all noise sources per resolution element per N frames over the total acquisition tim and the resulting SNR.
+The last plot outlines the relative fractions of all noise sources per resolution element per N frames over the total acquisition time and the resulting SNR on a resolution element

 ![alternative text](description/SNR.jpg)

-### Spetra simulator
+### Spectra simulator

 The image simulator utilizes the various parameters and a specific source (galaxy/stellar spectra) to simulate the following:
 - **single & stacked image:** Presented in the upper left and right sections, these images are 100 × 500 pixels (resulting in distinct physical FOVs for different instruments).
 The spectral direction is horizontal, while the spatial one is vertical.
 The slit size is incorporated, along with contributions from different noise sources.